 581-015-2155

-Intellectual disability
+Intellectual Disability

+(1) Definition of Intellectual Disability: For Early Childhood and School Age special education, “Intellectual Disability” means significantly subaverage general intellectual functioning, and includes a student whose intelligence test score is two or more standard deviations below the norm on a standardized individual intelligence test, existing concurrently with deficits in adaptive behavior and manifested during the developmental period, and that adversely affects a child's educational performance.

-(1) If a child is suspected of having an intellectual disability, the following evaluation must be conducted:
+(2) Comprehensive Evaluation: If a child is suspected of having an intellectual disability, a comprehensive evaluation for Early Childhood or School Age Special Education services must be conducted, including the following:

 (a) Intelligence test.
 An individually administered standardized intelligence test meeting the reliability and validity standards of the American Psychological Association and administered by a licensed school psychologist, a psychologist licensed by the State Board of Psychological Examiners, or other individual assigned by a school district who has the training and experience to administer and interpret individually administered intelligence tests;